ropensci/pixelclasser/README.md

 The procedure is simple.
-A digital image in JPEG or TIFF format is imported into R. The original image contains three colour variables (or bands): *R*, *G*, and *B*.
-The first step is to transform them into proportions (*r*, *g* and *b*), which simplifies the problem into a bivariate one.
+A digital image in JPEG or TIFF format is imported into R. The original image contains three colour variables (or bands): \(R\), \(G\), and \(B\).
+The first step is to transform them into proportions (\(r\), \(g\) and \(b\)), which simplifies the problem into a bivariate one.
 The pixels of the test images can then be represented in the plane defined by two of the variables (the user judges which two are more convenient by trial and error) and, hopefully, they would form separate clusters (pixel categories).
 The user then traces straight lines (classification rules) that enclose the pixel clusters.
-Using the mathematical expression for these rules and the values of the transformed variables, each pixel can be tested for belonging in each category.
+Using the mathematical expression for these rules and the values of the transformed variables, each pixel can be classified in one category.
 This produces a set of logical matrices (incidence matrices) indicating which pixels belong to each category, stored in appropriate R objects.
 These can be submitted to posterior analysis or used to create